-I worked at a movie theater for 4 years, and I loved it.
-Well, I loved watched 117 free movies over the course of my stay.
+I worked at a movie theater for four years, and I loved it.
+Well, I enjoyed watching 117 free movies over the course of my stay.
 I did not, however, love the people who would yell, scream, bully me, and I even had several people throw things at me.
 I felt like a robot, and I wasn’t happy.
 Which brings us to the first thing I learned.

->

-> 1. There’s no point in being unhappy about things you can’t change, and no point being unhappy about things you can.
+1. There’s no point in being unhappy about things you can’t change, and no point being unhappy about things you can.

 That’s a quote by Dan Harris.
 It just came to me a week before I quit.
 It was the last semester before I graduated college and I went to talk to my manager about working fewer hours because I wasn’t going to let a minimum wage job stop me from graduating.
 I spoke with them in early August about reducing my hours, and they agreed to do so.
 However, that is not what happened.
 In fact, they moved me to a different department which made me very tired, and I had no energy to do homework once I got home from school.